openstack/openstack-manuals/doc/doc-contrib-guide/source/team-vision.rst

 OpenStack Wiki team, and ``ask.openstack.org`` to create consistent messaging across all of our properties to ensure users are correctly directed to the new Contributor Portal or the particular project's documentation on ``docs.openstack.org``.
-Our success metric has shown a 10% increase in positive responses from both the COA exam takers and the comments on the user survey.
-Additionally, we had increased traffic (> 20%) to ``docs.openstack.org``,
-which showed greater utilization by the community.
+Over the past year, our success metric has shown a 10% increase in positive responses from both the COA exam takers and the comments on the user survey.
+Additionally, we had increased traffic (> 20%) to ``docs.openstack.org``, which showed greater utilization by the community.

 Finally, a more comprehensive documentation `archiving lifecycle`_ was implemented for releases.
 Archived content is still available to users who